httpdream/sequelize-typescript-generator/README.md

 # sequelize-typescript-generator
 > Automatically generates typescript models compatible with [sequelize-typescript](https://www.npmjs.com/package/sequelize-typescript) library directly from your source database.

+# Different with Original
+- All files using kebabCase
+- sorting in index.ts exports (because file order has changed each generate)

 ## Table of Contents